pyeventsourcing/eventsourcing/README.md

 ```

 After the aggregate object is instantiated, the `Created` event object
-is then appended to the aggregate's internal list of pending events.
+is appended to the aggregate's internal list of pending events.
 Pending event objects can be collected using the aggregate's `collect_events()`
 method.
 The aggregate event classes are defined on the aggregate class, so that
 they are "namespaced" within the aggregate class.
 Hence, the "fully qualified"